 BigQuery makes detailed usage logs available through Cloud Logging exports, but before you can start analysing them you probably want to start exporting them to BigQuery.
+Once you have turned on the export, it's very easy to keep track of things like Bigquery costs using a simple query.
 It's really simple to turn the export on but unfortunately Google's documentation is pretty vague, so I thought I'd write this blog post to help.

 Setting up the export